A methodology for building AI agents

 Principle 7.
 From reactive to proactive: KAIROS

-KAIROS is referenced 150+ times in the codebase.
-It's a daemon [3] agent, a persistent process that runs continuously, compiled to false in public builds but entirely present in the code.
+KAIROS is reportedly referenced 150+ times in the codebase, according to the analyses.
+It is a daemon [3] agent, a persistent process running continuously, compiled to false in public builds but fully present in the code.

 The architecture: a cron every 5 minutes, GitHub webhooks, daemon workers, and a 15-second budget per proactive action cycle.
-The agent checks PR status, executes scheduled tasks, consolidates its memory via the /dream skill.
+The agent checks PR status, runs scheduled tasks, consolidates its memory through the /dream skill.

-Exclusive tools are reserved for it: sending files to the user, push notifications, PR event subscriptions.
-Brief mode is enabled by default, with minimal responses and focus on action.
+Exclusive tools are reserved for it: sending files to the user, push notifications, subscription to PR events.
+Brief mode is on by default, with minimal responses and a focus on action.

-No known competitor has an equivalent.
-Cursor, OpenHands, Copilot are reactive.
-Devin is autonomous but lacks daemon persistence and memory consolidation.
-KAIROS represents the shift from a tool that responds to an agent that anticipates.
+No known competitor has an equivalent today.
+Cursor, OpenHands and Copilot are reactive, Devin is autonomous but lacks both the daemon persistence and the memory consolidation.
+KAIROS describes a different regime, one where the agent stops waiting to be addressed and starts working on what it judges relevant.

 Bonus.
 Anti-distillation, or how to protect your value

-An unexpected aspect of the code: anti-distillation mechanisms.
+An unexpected aspect reported by the analyses: the anti-distillation mechanisms.
 Behavioral distillation [3] (training a small model on a large model's outputs) is the existential threat to proprietary agents.

 | Mechanism | Principle | Effectiveness |